k78ma/quartz/content/3A/MTE 320/Transformer Equivalent Circuit.md

 aliases:
   - transformer equivalent circuit
 ---
-Below we have the equivalent circuit diagram of a single-phase transformer.
-The [[Practical Single-Phase Transformer#Phasor Equivalent Circuit|magnetizing branch]] has been neglected for this analysis (can't do this if we're calculating efficiency!).
+Below we have the equivalent circuit diagram of a [[Practical Single-Phase Transformer|practical single-phase transformer]].
+- The [[Practical Single-Phase Transformer#Phasor Equivalent Circuit|magnetizing branch]] has been neglected for this analysis (can't neglect if we're calculating efficiency!).

 ![[Transformer Equivalent Circuit.png]]